Financial Services Regulation

 The FSI includes the banking, securities, insurance and related industries.
 Regulation of the FSI was significantly changed on November 4, 1999 with the enactment of the Gramm-Leach-Bliley Financial Services Modernization Act (“GLB”) and the extensive rules and regulations issued thereunder, which modernized our FSI and abolished most of the outdated restrictions which existed.
 We initially will discuss a number of these developments, particularly as they relate to the recent and current changes in the regulation of the FSI since the early summer of 2008.
-These will include: the pre 2009 Federal regulatory structure, including Treasury’s March 2008 proposed “Blueprint” for regulatory change; the roles of Treasury, the Federal Reserve Board, the Federal Deposit Insurance Corporation and other regulators; government sponsored enterprises and their involvement in the creation of the “toxic” mortgages that played a role in the development of our current financial crisis; the main “players” in the FSI and their regulators; the various mergers, acquisitions and other combinations that occurred; the various legislative and regulatory initiatives to restructure our FSI regulatory system culminating in the negotiation and passage of Dodd-Frank; and other related areas and issues.
+These will include: the pre 2009 Federal regulatory structure, including Treasury’s March 2008 proposed “Blueprint” for regulatory change; the roles of Treasury, the Federal Reserve Board, the Federal Deposit Insurance Corporation and other regulators; government sponsored enterprises and their involvement in the creation of the “toxic” mortgages that played a role in the development of our current financial crisis; the main “players” in the FSI and their regulators; the various mergers, acquisitions and other combinations that occurred; the various legislative and regulatory initiatives to restructure our FSI regulatory system culminating in the negotiation and passage of Dodd-Frank; the current regulatory agendas to strengthen our Federal regulatory system, including the increased emphasis on capital, liquidity and risk, and reaching the ultimate goal that no financial entity is “Too Big To Fail”; and other related areas and issues.

 Does this course satisfy the writing requirement?
 Yes